To understand what we see for patient care

 XDMD develops software to analyze medical images.
 We have world-class expertise in AI and machine learning and a deep understanding of the imaging pipeline.
 While CT, MR, and US are the most common modalities and our roots in neurovascular imaging, we work with all modalities, anatomies, and pathologies.

 Our software adheres to the highest quality standards.
-We are actively advancing our regulatory compliance processes for medical devices.
+We are actively advancing our processes to align with applicable regulatory.
 We work B2B on a project basis with hospitals and medical-technical companies and are preparing to support pharmaceutical companies and contract research organizations (CROs).

 Hospitals